MichaelSebero/CoolRune/README.md

 Gaming optimizations.

-Inbuilt tracker blocking, ad blocking, pornography filtering and privacy features.
+Inbuilt blocking of ads, trackers, pornography and known unsafe websites.

 The tkg-pds kernel.